daylinmorgan/clonmapper/md/methods.md

 ## ClonMapper Barcode Plasmid Library Assembly

+In this step we will generate a high-diversity barcode plasmid library.
+At this stage there is an opportunity to customize the gRNA design.
+To maximize diversity you should order a forward oligonucleotide containing an N20 sequence.
+However, it's also possible to insert known sequences at either the 5'/3' end or to require alternating strong weak bases.
+This protocol as written should produce approximately 20 (50 \unit{\mL}) bacteria cell pellets.

 1. Perform a 4X extension reaction to generate the double-stranded gRNA insert.
 Mix the below reagents to create a 50 \unit{\uL} reaction.[^2]